microsoft/vscode-docs/docs/editor/artificial-intelligence.md

 ## Chat features

-In addition to inline suggestions, you can also get assistance from Copilot via a chat inteface.
+In addition to inline suggestions, you can also get assistance from Copilot via a chat interface.
 This is supported in two ways:

 * **Chat view:** Ask Copilot for help with any task or question in the GitHub Copilot Chat view.
 * **Inline chat:** Talk with Copilot while writing code, inline in your files.